Using Build Previews With Your Team

 We recommend you automatically upload your documentation from CI/CD.
 This way every change is built and easily shareable with the rest of your team.

-It also means that contributors do not have to share upload tokens or install the Doctave desktop app.
+It also means that contributors don't have to use upload tokens or install the Doctave desktop app.

 In Doctave we publish documentation changes similarly to how we publish code changes.